aws-samples/serverless-patterns/apigw-lambda-healthscribe-sam/README.md

    For production applications, you should [enable authentication for the API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) using one of several available options and [follow the API Gateway security best practices](https://docs.aws.amazon.com/apigateway/latest/developerguide/security-best-practices.html).

 5. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for next step as well as testing.
 6. Run the `create_lambda_layer.sh`.
 You may have to change the file permission to make it executable.
-This will create the lambda layer with necessary boto3 api for calling AWS HealthScribe API.
+This will create the Lambda layer with the necessary boto3 version for calling AWS HealthScribe API.
    ```bash
    bash create_lambda_layer.sh
    ```